SERG-Delft/serg-delft.github.io/vacancies.md

-## PhD / Postdoc on Machine Learning for Software Engineering
+## PhD / Postdoc on Logging Engineering and Analysis

 Developers and operations teams rely on monitoring to understand how the system behaves in production.
 Given the rich nature of data produced by large-scale systems in production and the popularization of machine learning, there is a increasingly trend to adopt artificial intelligence to automate operations.